 Volusia County will specify the standards that will be used.
-For the rehabilitation of nonsubstantially damaged residential buildings, Volusia County will follow the guidelines to the extent applicable as specified in the HUD Office of Community Planning and Development (CPD) Green Building Retrofit Checklist.
+For the rehabilitation of non-substantially damaged residential buildings, Volusia County will follow the guidelines to the extent applicable as specified in the Hull Development (CPD) Green Building Retrofit Checklist.
 When older or obsolete products are replaced as part of rehabilitation work, the rehabilitation is required to use ENERGY STAR-labeled, WaterSense-labeled, or Federal Energy Management Program-designed products and appliances.